Policy and frameworks

 The former Research Councils UK published a Training Grant Guide to complement the Terms and Conditions of Research Council Training Grants which came into effect for all new training grants from 1 February 2014 across all the research councils.
 These aim to provide clarity and consistency for research organisations (ROs).
 These documents can be found here.

-The Statement of Expectations for Doctoral Training (PDF, 166KB) lays out common principles for the support of all research council students.
+The Statement of Expectations for Postgraduate Training (PDF, 166KB) lays out common principles for the support of all research council students.
 There is also a Joint Vision for Collaborative Training (PDF, 173KB) and a Common Terminology (PDF, 118KB) for our four different approaches to training.

 There is also a statement of expectation (PDF, 30KB) on support for Technology and Skills specialists.